jh1993/Bugfixes/README.txt

 - The UI can now display attacks that deal all damage types instead of randomly one of the damage types.
 - If a unit gains stun immunity while stunned, the stun will be removed.
 Can't happen in vanilla but can happen in mods.
 - Shorter-duration blind will no longer overwrite longer-duration ones.
+- Units with custom sprites now update their sprites properly if they gain transformation buffs.